vasilakisfil/Introspected-REST/README.md

 (a work also by Erik Wilde) but currently it's in draft state.
 Once published, a linkset could group together a set of links and provide them to the client by reference.
-However linksets don't actually solve our issue because eventually the MicroTypes announcement would not be solved in the HTTP level as a Linkset would have to provide a body as well.
+However linksets don't actually solve our issue because eventually the MicroTypes announcement would not be solved in the HTTP level as a Linkset would have to provide a body format as well.

 Another issue is that the server cannot specify a caching strategy for all links at once because there is no mechanism in HTTP which allows you to specify caching directives for specific headers only.